Bi-Lagrangian structures and Teichm\"uller theory: Introduction

 The present paper is in part a continuation of \cite{MR3352248} in that we apply general machinery from symplectic geometry to obtain clarifications of results in Teichmüller theory, which up to this point only had proofs relying on idiosyncratic features of the spaces in consideration.
 Furthermore, we discover new geometric features of these deformation spaces.

-One very simple yet key observation is that quasi-Fuchsian space $\QFS$ is the complexification of Teichmüller space $\TS$.
-Without precisely defining $\QFS$ in this introduction, let us just remember that it is a complex (symplectic) manifold that is isomorphic to $\TS \times \xoverline{\TS}$ by the ``simultaneous uniformization'' biholomorphism $\mathit{QF} \colon \TS \times \xoverline{\TS} \to \QFS$, whose restriction to the diagonal coincides with the uniformization map $F \colon \TS \to \FS$.
-If we recall that $\TS \times \xoverline{\TS}$ is the canonical complexification of $\TS$, and remember the uniqueness of complexification, we see that simultaneous uniformization is ``just'' the complexification of uniformization (see \autoref{prop:FuchsianComplexification} for more details).
-Since $\TS$ is a real-analytic Kähler manifold, its complexification $\QFS$ must enjoy all the general properties of the complexification of a real-analytic Kähler manifold.
-In particular, $\QFS$ has a natural complex bi-Lagrangian structure as a result of our study in section \ref{sec:BiLagrangianComplexification}, and we show that the canonical transverse Lagrangian foliations are the well-known foliations of $\QFS$ by Bers slices (\autoref{thm:QFBL}).
-Other features of this complex bi-Lagrangian structure are not well-known and yet to be explored, such as its holomorphic Riemannian structure, which we largely elucidate in \autoref{thm:QFHoloMetric}, and the hyper-Hermitian structures discussed in section \ref{sec:HyperKahler}.
+One simple yet key observation is that quasi-Fuchsian space $\QFS$ is the complexification of Teichmüller space $\TS$.
+Without precisely defining $\QFS$ in this introduction, let us just remember that it is a complex manifold and that there is a ``simultaneous uniformization'' biholomorphism $\TS \times \overline{\TS} \to \QFS$, whose restriction to the diagonal coincides with the uniformization map $\TS \isomap \FS$.
+If we recall that $\TS \times \overline{\TS}$ is the canonical complexification of $\TS$, we see that simultaneous uniformization is ``just'' the complexification of uniformization.
+Since $\TS$ is a real-analytic Kähler manifold for the Weil-Petersson metric, its complexification $\QFS$ is a candidate for the general theory of section \ref{sec:BiLagrangianComplexification}.
+Thus $\QFS$ admits a complex bi-Lagrangian structure, and we show that the canonical transverse Lagrangian foliations are the well-known foliations of $\QFS$ by Bers slices (\autoref{thm:QFBL}).
+Other features of this complex bi-Lagrangian structure are yet to be explored, such as its holomorphic Riemannian structure which we partly elucidate in \autoref{thm:QFHoloMetric}.
+Note that since the hyper-Hermitian construction of section \ref{sec:HyperKahler} is different from the Feix-Kaledin hyper-Kähler structure, our bi-Lagrangian and hyper-Hermitian picture of quasi-Fuchsian space is not the same as the hyper-Kähler structure beautifully constructed by Donaldson in \cite{MR2039989} and further described in \cite{HodgePHD} and \cite{Trautwein2018}.